mykhailog/eu-dcc-gem/README.md

 An implementation in Ruby for decoding and validating a EU Digital COVID Certificate.

-The Digital COVID Certificate (DDC) is digital proof that a person has been vaccinated against COVID-19, received a negative test result, or recovered from COVID-19.
-It is valid in all EU countries, and even though it contains the word digital in its name, it can be in the form of a paper or a digital certificate.
+The Digital COVID Certificate (DCC) is digital proof that a person has been vaccinated against COVID-19, received a negative test result, or recovered from COVID-19.

 *NOTICE: This not an official validator!
 It comes without any waranties*